dda410/Bproject/README.md

 The repo has different folders and files, the structure is the
 following:

-- GUIDES: contains the guides and howtos that explain the steps that need to be taken in order to compile, install and run Tracedroid and also the steps required to port Tracedroid to Android 4.4.
+- __GUIDES__: contains the guides and howtos that explain the steps that need to be taken in order to compile, install and run Tracedroid and also the steps required to port Tracedroid to Android 4.4.
 We present them in the chronological order they should be followed: